The Latest Updates from Saratoga Hospital

 - Do you have a fever, cough or shortness of breath?

-If you answer "yes" to either questions, we ask that you do not make any masks.
+If you answer "yes" to either questions, we ask that you do not make any masks or hats.
 If you have a fever, cough or shortness of breath and have a concern that you may have COVID-19, please call your primary care provider.

 We will accept these donations and then evaluate best use.
 They may be used to supplement other protective gear, or may be offered to staff as a layer of protection in non-clinical or reduced patient-facing areas of the hospital.
 Most importantly, the appropriate use of these donated masks will help us reduce demands on our PPE supplies that are needed in direct patient care.